Mark Cullen (English footballer): Luton Town

-On 17 May 2013, Cullen signed for Conference Premier club Luton Town on a two-year contract.
+On 17 May 2013, Cullen signed a two-year contract with the Conference Premier club Luton Town.
 He scored his first goals for the club in a 3–2 win over Lincoln City on 21 September.
 Cullen was primarily used as a substitute for much of the 2013–14 season as the goalscoring form of Andre Gray and Paul Benson kept him out of the starting lineup.
-He came on as a substitute against Cambridge United to score what the Luton News called a 90th minute "stunning" equaliser that kept Luton 15 points clear of their nearest title rivals on 11 March.
+He came on as a substitute against Cambridge United to score what the Luton News called a 90th-minute "stunning" equaliser that kept Luton 15 points clear of their nearest title rivals on 11 March.
 Cullen regained a place in the starting line-up towards the end of the season, scoring three goals in five games as Luton won promotion to League Two.
 Cullen played 36 times and scored 10 goals in all competitions during the season, and in May 2014, he signed a new three-year contract to keep him at Kenilworth Road until the end of 2016–17.

 Cullen was promoted to a regular starting place in the team for the 2014–15 season after Luton sold Andre Gray.
 He was named as League Two Player of the Month for October after scoring five goals, including a "perfect hat-trick" – scoring with his head, left foot and right foot – in a 3–1 victory over Dagenham & Redbridge.
-However manager John Still revealed that the striker had expressed a wish to leave the club in February and an unnamed club made an approach to take him in on loan.
+However, manager John Still revealed that the striker had expressed a wish to leave the club in February and an unnamed club approached to take him in on loan.
 Cullen stated that he wished to play at a higher level and also wanted to move further north to be closer to his family.
 He played in 47 games in all competitions, scoring 14 goals to end the campaign as Luton's top-scorer.